jamesec/jamesec.github.io/o/libro_nuevo.md

 # Amo el olor a libro nuevo
 `July 12, 2025`

-Recently, I bought a paperback book from the [Busca Libre online bookstore](https://buscalibre.com/), and they sent me a paper (physical) bookmark with the book.
+Recently, I bought a paperback book from the [Busca Libre online bookstore](https://buscalibre.com/), and they sent me a paper bookmark with the book.
 It says, "Amo el olor a libro nuevo."
 I went ahead and gathered many translations of this phrase using [DeepL](https://deepl.com/en/translator/) and [Google Translate](https://translate.google.com/).

 New book, universal joy - one phrase, many languages.